szepeviktor/wordpress-website-lifecycle/README.md

 3. Viktor manages the operating system, webserver software, WordPress core, plugins, the theme, priviledged users, system settings, security, backup and migrations.

-There is no web based administration.
+There is no web-based administration.
 WordPress installation is managed with git, **Composer** and WP-CLI on the command-line.

 ### More than the famous 5-minute installation